foxor/JCard/README.md

    *  Client: Not used
 *  Card:
    *  Params: None
-   *  Server: Create a card object, then check for any triggers and propogate
+   *  Server: Create a card object, then check for any triggers and propogate.
+Send to client
    *  Client: Create a card object, then create DOM representation is necessary
+*  Click
+   *  Params:
+      *  Required:
+         *  target: the object that was returned
+   *  Server: Check for any triggers and propogate
+   *  Client: Create these when the player clicks on things.
+Send to the server
+*  Client:
+   *  Params:
+      *  Required:
+         *  action: an expression that describes the player action
+   *  Server: Not Used
+   *  Client: Not Used
 *  Equals:
    *  Params:
       *  Required: